RZiserman/CISC4900/README.md

 02/20/2018

-This repository contains scripts used in running this project's parsers and generating the data necessary for anaylysis.
+This repository contains scripts which run this project's parsers and generate the data necessary for anaylysis.

+In addition, the archived Switchboard data is included.